umbrella-network/pegasus-feeds/README.md

 Precision of 2, discrepancy of 1 and an initial fetcher of 'PolygonIOPrice', is hard-coded into the main script and can be changed as desired (before compilation).

+After running the code locally, changes to the feeds.yaml can be committed.

 Use the following run command from within the base directory to compile and run the script: (assumes typescript already installed globally)

 ```